spekframework/spek/docs/setup-jvm.md

 ```

 ## Maven
 The JUnit Team has provided a basic plugin to run JUnit Platform tests in Maven.
+You can also check the [maven sample](https://github.com/spekframework/spek/tree/2.x/samples/maven)
+in the main repository.

 !!! warning "Requirements"
     Please use Maven Surefire `2.22.0` with the `junit-platform-surefire-provider`.